December 10, 2021

 }

-Here, you are using the MeetingStore object to use the meetingController
+Here, you are using the MeetingStore object to use the meetingController to leave the room.

-Finally you have covered the basic functionality and are ready to use these skills in your own projects.
+Finally, you have covered the basic functionality and are ready to use these skills in your own projects.

-You can find the starter and final project from here.
+You can find the starter and final project here.
 In this tutorial, you learned about 100ms and how you can easily use 100ms to build an audio room Application.
-However, this is only the beginning, you can learn more about changing roles, changing tracks, adding peers, direct chat with another peer, and much more from here.
+However, this is only the beginning, you can learn more about changing roles, changing tracks, adding peers, direct chatting with another peer, and much more from here.

 We hope you enjoyed this tutorial.
 Feel free to reach out to us if you have any queries.
 Thank you!